 We've got some heavy-hitters, new-beginners, and everything in between.
-Women who have grown businesses to near BILLION-dollar valuations and women who are bootstrapping from their home HQ.
-The learnings are deep and the women are real.
+From founders who have grown businesses to near BILLION-dollar valuations to those who are bootstrapping from their home HQ.
+The learnings are deep and the stories are real.
 Join us and become a part of the conversation.

 In Season One of the Fireside Podcast, we focus on the early days of building a business: growth-hacking, raising funds, hiring team members, founder dynamics, and overcoming big and small hurdles, all while making time for "real life" and self-care.
 We talk to founders who are still living through the early days, and founders who take us back in time to recall how they first set up shop...